-The 2013 'Tackling Extremism in the UK' report from the Prime Minister's taskforce on radicalisation and extremism reiterated the need to distinguish between Islam as a religion and Islamism as a distinct ideology.
-The report defined Islamist ideology as:
+The 2013 'Tackling Extremism in the UK' report from the Prime Minister's Extremism Task Force reiterated the need to distinguish between Islam as a religion and 'Islamism' as a distinct ideology.
+The report defined 'Islamist' ideology as:

 "An ideology which is based on a distorted interpretation of Islam, which betrays Islam's peaceful principles, and draws on the teachings of the likes of Sayyid Qutb.
 Islamist extremists deem Western intervention in Muslim-majority countries as a 'war on Islam', creating a narrative of 'them' and 'us'.
 They seek to impose a global Islamic state governed by their interpretation of Shari'ah as state law, rejecting liberal values such as democracy, the rule of law and equality.
-Their ideology also includes the uncompromising belief that people cannot be Muslim and British, and insists that those who do not agree with them are not true Muslims" 80.
+Their ideology also includes the uncompromising belief that people cannot be Muslim and British, and insists that those who do not agree with them are not true Muslims."
+855 in the broadest sense, promotes the application of Islamic values to modern government.
+There are no commonly agreed definitions of 'Islamism' and 'Islamist', and groups or individuals described as Islamist often have very different aims and views about how those aims might be realised.

-The business of defining "Islamist" extremism has been fraught with tensions between distinguishing moral agency exercised by Muslims, including in the sphere of politics, and the narrative of violent extremists who cloak their actions in the garb of legitimacy emanating from Islamic texts.
+The business of defining 'Islamist' extremism has been fraught with tensions between distinguishing moral agency exercised by Muslims, including in the sphere of politics, and the narrative of violent extremists who cloak their actions in the garb of legitimacy emanating from Islamic texts.